MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

 # Surface Support Portal overview

-Device support and service has never been easier than with the [Microsoft Surface Support Portal](https://admin.microsoft.com/AdminPortal#/support/microsoftsurfacesupport).
-The portal provides businesses with faster, more efficient support and device management when experiencing an issue with your Surface device. ​
+The [Microsoft Surface Support Portal](https://admin.microsoft.com/AdminPortal#/support/microsoftsurfacesupport) simplifies device support and service management for businesses.
+This portal offers faster, more efficient support for Surface devices, ensuring that any issues are promptly addressed.

 With the Surface Support Portal, you benefit from:

-- Enhanced security, including authentication processes to prevent unauthorized access.
+- Enhanced security with authentication processes to prevent unauthorized access.
 - Access to qualified Surface technicians via chat or phone.
 - The ability to track your complete audit history of exchanges, repairs, and technical support.
-- Detailed warranty status, entitlements, and eligibility for advanced warranty programs, enabling more efficient device management.
+- Detailed warranty status, entitlements, and eligibility for advanced warranty programs.

 :::image type="content" source="images/surface-service-repair/m365-admincenter-repair-request.png" alt-text="Screenshot of Surface Support Portal.":::